koendv/paste_dispenser/README.md

 ### Microstepping
 The controller supports up to 1/64 microstepping.
 This is open loop voltage control microstepping.
 Choose speed and microstepping that goes well with your stepper motor.
+This may take a bit of trial and error.
 Default is half-stepping.

 ### Saved Profiles